ykkim123/ykkim123.github.io/_posts/2020-08-12-Decision-Tree.md

 $$
 .

-These pruning methods can be applied to classification tree in a similar way, just by using
+These pruning methods can be applied to classification tree in a similar way, by using
 $$
 R(T)
 $$